2015 Hawija prison raid

-The 2015 Hawija prison raid or Hawija operation was a joint special operations mission carried out by the U.S. Army's Delta Force and the Kurdistan Regional Government's (KRG) Counter-Terrorism Department (CTD) in Hawija, Iraq, with the objective of rescuing prisoners held by the Islamic State (ISIS).
+The 2015 Hawija prison raid or Hawija operation was a joint special operations mission carried out by the U.S. Army's Delta Force, 160th SOAR(A) and the Kurdistan Regional Government's (KRG) Counter-Terrorism Department (CTD) in Hawija, Iraq, with the objective of rescuing prisoners held by the Islamic State (ISIS).

 The raid is believed to be the first to be launched inside Iraq since US troops returned to the country following the withdrawal of United States troops from Iraq in 2007–2011.

 Background

 Earlier in May 2014, U.S. special operations forces had conducted at least one other mission in the Iraq–Syria theater, despite Pentagon spokesman Peter Cook stating that the U.S. military was 'not in an active combat mission' in the region.
-U.S. service members of Operation Inherent Resolve were only supposed to "adivse, train and assist" local forces.
+U.S. service members of Operation Inherent Resolve were only supposed to "advise, train and assist" local forces.

 On 21 October, security sources within the Kurdistan Region Security Council (KRSC) reported that ISIS militants were preparing to execute captured Peshmerga fighters at a school, made up of two buildings, which was repurposed to a heavily fortified prison, 7 km (4.34 miles) north of Hawija and 15 km (9 miles) west of the city of Kirkuk.
 This included reports of increased militant activity in the area and the digging of mass graves, which indicated 'imminent execution' of the hostages.
 Kurdish intelligence also suggested that the compound in question was home to 20 ISIS commanders.
 In response, officials from the KRG requested U.S. assistance for an urgent military operation to rescue the hostages.
 U.S. forces agreed to the request, initially planning only to transport the Kurdish troops to the location.